zenyuong/FAX-OR-CAP/README.md

 ## Application Walkthrough

 ### User Scenario 1: User wants to check the validity of a news piece
 1. User starts from the landing page
 **Insert Landing Page here**
-2. User clicks on the fake news detection icon **Insert user clicking on Fake News Icon**
+2. User clicks on the fake news detection icon
+**Insert user clicking on Fake News Icon**
-3. User inserts the HTML link of their choice into the input box **Insert picture of user adding in a link into the input box**
+3. User inserts the HTML link of their choice into the input box
+**Insert picture of user adding in a link into the input box**
 4. The user gets greeted with a results page with whether the new is reliable along with keywords that might contribute to the result
 **Insert result page**

 ### User Scenario 2: User checks for the sentiment analysis of a tweet
-1. User starts from the landing page and wants to find the general sentiment of a particular hashtag **Insert Landing Page here**
+1. User starts from the landing page and wants to find the general sentiment of a particular hashtag
+**Insert Landing Page here**
 2. User clicks on the Twitter Icon
 **Insert user clicking on Twitter Icon**
-3. User inserts the hashtag of their choice into the input box **Insert picture of user adding in a hashtag into the input box**
+3. User inserts the hashtag of their choice into the input box
+**Insert picture of user adding in a hashtag into the input box**
-4. The user gets greeted with a results page with infomation on whether the sentiment on the tweet.
+4. The user gets greeted with a results page with infomation on whether the sentiment on the tweet
 **Insert result page**